June-Skeeter/GEOB270_Lab1_2021S1/Content/Part3.md

 ---
 layout: default
-title: Foundations of Epidemiology & Health Geography
+title: Foundations of Epidemiology
 nav_order: 4
 ---

-# Foundations of Epidemiology & Health Geography: Identifying Sources of Cholera Outbreaks
+# Foundations of Epidemiology

 We are going to recreate one of the foundational studies in [Epidemiology](https://en.wikipedia.org/wiki/Epidemiology) and the closely related field of [Health Geography](https://en.wikipedia.org/wiki/Health_geography) using modern GIS techniques.